 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of isopyrazam in or on apple and peanut for which there are no accompanying United States registrations.
-Syngenta Crop Protection, Inc., requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes a tolerance for residues of isopyrazam in or on banana.
+Syngenta Crop Protection, Inc., requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 FOR FURTHER INFORMATION CONTACT: